CLAW: A Vision-Language-Action Framework for Weight-Aware Robotic Grasping: Abstract

 \section{Abstract}

 Vision-language-action (VLA) models have recently emerged as a promising paradigm for robotic control, enabling end-to-end policies that ground natural language instructions into visuomotor actions.
 However, current VLAs often struggle to satisfy precise task constraints, such as stopping based on numeric thresholds, since their observation-to-action mappings are implicitly shaped by training data and lack explicit mechanisms for condition monitoring.
 In this work, we propose \textbf{CLAW} (CLIP-Language-Action for Weight), a framework that decouples condition evaluation from action generation.
 CLAW leverages a fine-tuned CLIP model as a lightweight prompt generator, which continuously monitors the digital readout of a scale and produces discrete directives based on task-specific weight thresholds.
 These prompts are then consumed by $\pi_0$, a flow-based VLA policy, which integrates the prompts with multi-view camera observations to produce continuous robot actions.
 This design enables CLAW to combine symbolic weight reasoning with high-frequency visuomotor control.
 We validate CLAW on three experimental setups: single-object grasping and mixed-object tasks requiring dual-arm manipulation.
-Across all conditions, CLAW reliably executes weight-aware behaviors and outperforms both raw-$\pi_0$ and fine-tuned $\pi_0$ models.
-We have uploaded the videos as supplementary materials.
+Across all conditions, CLAW reliably executes weight-aware behaviors and outperforms both raw-$\pi_0$ and fine-tuned $\pi_0$ models. \href{https://youtu.be/MuMYj2QgReI}{A video} of our paper is available online.